Tropical storms are a big threat to homes and communities. They bring strong winds, heavy rain, and can cause flooding.

 Elevate electrical systems, including outlets and circuit breakers, above potential flood levels.
 Consider hiring a professional to assess and make necessary adjustments to your home's electrical components.

-If your home is in a flood-prone area, consider investing in flood barriers or sandbags to create a barrier against rising water levels.
+If you live in a flood-prone area, think about getting flood barriers or sandbags.
+These can help block rising water levels.
 Elevate appliances and valuable items to minimize potential flood damage.

 Ensure that backup power sources, such as generators, are in good working condition.
 Test them periodically to confirm they are ready for use in case of a power outage.